Utrecht Science Park – De Uithof

 - Danone Innovation Center aka “Nutricia Research” by Cepezed (2013)

 - RIVM and CBG construction site (ready 2021)

 - Basketbar by NL Architects.
 It is possible to have a drink and / or eat here after the tour.

 NOTE: During the weekend only the University Library is open for visit.

-The duration of the tour depends on te number of buildigs to visit.
-See an overview under ‘costs’.
+Standard duration is 1,5 hrs.
+The duration of the tour depends on the number of buildings you wish to visit, see ‘Costs’.

 Number of participants

 The maximum number of participants for a walking tour is 20.
 For a bike tour 15.
 You can easily book one of more extra tours for extra participants.
 Please mention the total number of participants at the application form and we define the number of guides needed.